-Security officers have the authority to ask persons for identification and to determine whether individuals have lawful business at the District.
-Criminal incidents are referred to the local law enforcement officers who have jurisdiction on the campus.
-The District maintains a highly professional working relationship with the Los Angeles County Police Department Pico Rivera Station.
-All crime victims and witnesses are strongly encouraged to immediately report the crime to campus Security Services Office and the appropriate police agency.
-Prompt reporting will assure timely warning notices on-campus and timely disclosure of crime statistics.
+Security officers have the authority to ask persons for identification and to determine whether individuals have lawful business on District property.
+Criminal incidents are handled by the campus police or referred to the local law enforcement officers who have shared jurisdiction on the campus or educational centers.
+The District maintains a highly professional working relationship with the Los Angeles County Sheriffs Department, Pico Rivera Station.
+All crime victims and witnesses are strongly encouraged to immediately report crime to Campus Police and Safety or, as appropriate, to the appropriate allied police agency.
+Prompt reporting will ensure timely warning notices on-campus and timely disclosure of crime statistics.